patchworquill/mugshare.github.io/README.md

 Benefits of **m u g   s h a r e**
-- Financial savings on cups over time
+- Financial savings on cups over time ($0.15 per cup+sleeve+lid usually)
-- Ecological footprint reduced
+- Ecological footprint of a reusable mug is lower than single use after 6 uses
-- Alignment with UBC ZWAC
+- Alignment with UBC Zero Waste Action Plan
 - ALignment with City of Vancouver _Single-Use Item Reduction Strategy_

 ### Support or Contact